Casualty series 37: Story development

 The topic of coercive control was explored in series 37 using the characters of Stevie and Marcus.
 The story begins when Stevie is attacked by a patient.
 Sen pointed out that this reflected the physical and verbal abuse NHS staff face daily.
 Lawless explained that the hospital is Stevie's "safe place" and the attack leaves her feeling "incredibly open, vulnerable, scared and childlike", the opposite of Stevie's characterisation.
 The attack pushes Stevie towards Marcus, who takes advantage of her vulnerability.
 Sen called the story "really fascinating to see", and Lawless opined that Stevie and Marcus' relationship is "definitely not what it seems".

 At the Inside Soap Awards, Clarke revealed that the series would include a special episode exploring the paramedic team.
 He teased that it would "be fun and keep the audience on their toes".
 The actor later told Penwill (Inside Soap) that it was an improvised episode focusing on the "strain on the NHS", which he found "scary but fun".
 The episode is directed by Steve Hughes.
 Sen admitted to being worried about suggesting the episode to the cast, but was pleased when they were responsive and "threw themselves in with both feet".
-Discussing the creation of the episode, Sen told Duncan Lindsay from the Metro that the episode would be "the best way" to accurately reflect the pressure on the NHS, since queuing ambulances outside EDs was a "a real defining visual".
+Discussing the creation of the episode, Sen told Duncan Lindsay from the Metro that the episode would be "the best way" to accurately reflect the pressure on the NHS, since queuing ambulances outside EDs was "a real defining visual".
 The show's research team had found that ambulance waiting times were a rising issues for the general audience, which led producers to focus on this.
 For the special, actors were given themes to improvise from.
 Sen opined that there was "a real live quality" and "an intimacy that's really released from those scenes".
 The cast had not been required to improvise for their work "for a while" but adapted to the challenge.
 Additionally, the show's medical advisory team worked closely with the cast to help them with their portrayal.